Disquiet

 Tracks will be added to this playlist for the duration of the project:

-This project was posted in the morning, California time, on Thursday, December 29, 2016, with a deadline of 11:59pm wherever you are on Monday, January 2, 2017.
+This project’s deadline is 11:59pm wherever you are on Monday, January 9, 2017.
+This project was posted in the morning, California time, on Thursday, January 5, 2017.

 These are the instructions that went out to the group’s email list (at tinyletter.com/disquiet-junto):